Approvals Under Section 28A of the SEC Act

 Approvals Under Section 29(A) Of The Sec Act

-- No listed public company or any public company which has applied to obtain a listing in a licensed stock exchange, shall make any issue of securities unless the issue has been approved by the Commission or any person authorised in that behalf by the Commission.
+- No listed public company or any public company that has applied to obtain a listing in a licensed stock exchange shall make any issue of securities unless the issue has been approved by the Commission or any person authorized on behalf of the Commission.

 - in relation to a public company which has applied to obtain a listing, an introduction, an offer for subscription, an offer for sale or any placement of securities on a licensed stock exchange;